yolosec/deadcodeBlog/_posts/2016-09-18-Blind-Java-Deserialization-Part-II.markdown

 * Private key extraction from web servers & containers.
 * Implementation of DoS payloads.

+## Resources:

+* [Part 1] of our blog post
+* [Deserialize test server]
+* [extended ysoserial] with blind attacks implemented, victim fingerprinting
+* [ysoserial] the original one
+* [Java-Deserialization-Cheat-Sheet]
+* [Understanding ysoserial's CommonsCollections1 exploit]
+* [What Do WebLogic, WebSphere, JBoss, Jenkins, OpenNMS, and Your Application Have in Common?
+This Vulnerability]

 ## Demo {#demo}

 0. Clone [Deserialize test server] and [extended ysoserial].